Blog

 The Trade-Offs Ownership Requires

 Ownership is not without cost.
-The trade-offs are real and worth naming clearly.
+The trade-offs are real and deserve honest naming.

-A custom CRM requires a capable team to build and maintain it.
-That team is either an internal development resource or a trusted external partner.
-If the team disappears, the dependency risk shifts from the vendor to the team.
+A custom CRM requires a capable development team to build and maintain it.
+That team is either an internal resource or a trusted external partner.
+If the team changes, the dependency risk shifts from the vendor to the development relationship.

-Vendor-managed SaaS CRMs handle infrastructure security, compliance certifications, and platform reliability as part of the subscription.
-A business running its own CRM is responsible for these things.
+Vendor-managed SaaS CRMs handle infrastructure security, compliance certifications, and platform reliability as part of the subscription cost.
+A business running its own CRM is responsible for these things and must invest in them appropriately.

-For businesses with the right team and the right process, these trade-offs are manageable and worth it.
+For businesses with the right team and a genuinely non-standard process, these trade-offs are manageable and worth it.
 For businesses that lack technical capacity or whose process is standard enough to fit a vendor's model, SaaS CRM remains the more practical choice.

 AI App Development